-- Use fatty acids, like Doc Roy's® Tri Omega 3 or Grizzly Salmon Oil, to support coat health.
+- Use fatty acids, like Omegaderm-3 or Paws and Pals Salmon Oil, to support coat health.
 They will also ease grooming.
 Without adequate amounts of fatty acids, shed hair gets caught up in the coat, causing mats.

 - As cats groom, hairballs become inevitable.
-Routine use of Salmon Oil twice a week will prevent furball vomiting.
+Routine use of Hairball Remedy Laxatone® or salmon oil twice a week will prevent furball vomiting.

 - Feed a diet that will correct future issues!
 Do not give them extra meat or foods with high protein because a high-protein diet causes kidney issues.
 Cats require a high-fat diet and benefit if fed appropriately.
 Added fat can aid digestion and help cats with GI upset.
 The use of salmon oils will help digestion, increase appetite and relieve hairballs.